-STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED BI.7 Key Hand cleanliness is maintained REVISED GF, FR, BL, BR, H BI.7.a Toilets with means to clean and disinfect hands are available BI.7.b Hands are washed or sanitised prior to starting work, after handling deadstock, before and after meals and after visits to the toilet BI.7.c Hand sanitisers or hand wash facilities are present within reach of the physical barrier at the entrance to each biosecure bird area BI.7.d Hands are sanitised or washed before entry and after exit of the biosecure bird area BI.8 Key The farm must operate a period free of all birds between flock cycles GF, FR BI.9 Permanent standing water must not accumulate on the farm GF, FR, BL, BR BI.10 Employed and contracted staff must not keep other poultry or any avian species REVISED GF, FR, BL, BR, H BI.11 Toilets, offices, stores and break rooms must be kept clean and tidy GF, FR, BL, BR, H BI.12 There must be no smoking or consumption of food within bird areas REVISED GF, FR, BL, BR, H BI.13 Pets and other animals must not have access to poultry houses, service buildings and where applicable, the range GF, FR, BL, BR, H BI.14 Farms must be capable of implementing a compulsory housing order FR BI.14.a A policy for delivering birds for postmortem with particular reference to biosecurity is in place Documented policy BI.14.1 (Recommendation) It is recommended that each free range farm should only rear a single species at any given time NEW CF BI.14.1.a If other domestic poultry are present there is spatial separation, e.g. a double fence
+STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED BI.7.1 Repairs and maintenance to buildings are carried out between production cycles except where delays could affect bird welfare NEW GF, FR, BL, BR BI.7.1.a All buildings are inspected at each turn around for damage that compromises site biosecurity BI.7.1.b Bird housing does not have: Leaks Gaps in the fabric of the building allowing for ingress of birds or rodents ■ Maintenance check log BI.8 Key The farm must operate a period free of all birds between flock cycles GF, FR ■ Bl.8.a does not apply BI.8.2 It is only permitted to move birds to another building where birds are being moved from brood houses to finishing sites NEW GF, FR, BL BI.8.2.a In exceptional circumstances, e.g. flooding, it is permiss be moved to another building sible for birds to BI.8.3 Turnaround times between flocks on farm must be no less than 5 calendar days NEW GF, FR, BL, BR BI.8.3.a The turnaround time is defined as 'last bird out to first bird in' on a per house basis BI.8.3.a ■ Flock depopulation records ■ placement records BI.9 Permanent standing water must not accumulate on the farm GF, FR, BL, BR BI.10 Employed and contracted staff must not keep other poultry or any avian species REVISED GF, FR, BL, BR, H BI.11 Toilets, offices, stores and break rooms must be kept clean and tidy GF, FR, BL, BR, H BI.12 There must be no smoking or consumption of food within bird areas REVISED GF, FR, BL, BR, H BI.13 Pets and other animals must not have access to poultry houses, service buildings and where applicable, the range REVISED GF, FR, BL, BR, H BI.13.a Naturally ventilated buildings are netted with a gauge of prevent wild birds accessing bird housing 25mm or less, to BI.14 Farms must be capable of implementing a compulsory housing order FR BI.14.a A policy for delivering birds for postmortem with particular reference to biosecurity is in place ■ Documented policy BI.14.1 (Recommendation) It is recommended that each free range farm should only rear a single species at any given time NEW CF BI.14.1.a If other domestic poultry are present there is spatial sepender. e.g. a double fence paration,